 I was commissioned by a private client to create a sculpted floral piece of art for their home.

-I create hand-sculpted leather for interiors, furniture and installations.
+Louise creates luxury, hand-sculpted leather designs for interiors, furniture and installations.

-It can be used for wall tiles or pieces of art.
-I can work with bespoke joiners to enable them to be used as decorations on doors, headboards or room screens.
+Her work can be used for wall tiles, embellishing furniture or as stand alone pieces of art.
+She work with bespoke joiners to enable her designs to be used as decorations on doors, headboards or room screens.
 They can also be placed under glass and laid on top of a desk or bar creating a unique decorative piece.

 Each design is crafted by hand using an intricate 3D process of cutting and almost weaving two pieces of leather together.

-I work with many different materials including genuine leather, various different types of faux leather and papers.
+She works with many different materials including genuine leather, various types of faux leather and different papers.

-Please contact me at my studio for more information and details on how to place a commission.
+Please contact Louise at her studio for more information and details on how to place a commission.